RECAPEM

 • Chest tube blocked (kinked, obstruction)

-• High level of water in tidaling chamber
+• High level of water in the tidaling chamber

 • Air leak

-• In pneumothorax, air leak is normal initially (any time that air is evacuating out of the pleural space, air leak should be seen).
+• In pneumothorax, an air leak is normal initially (any time that air is evacuating out of the pleural space, an air leak should be seen).

 • Troubleshooting/evaluation